-A Biosecurity Act levy payment is compulsory for the producers that are specified as levy payers.
+A Biosecurity Act levy payment is compulsory for the persons (e.g. growers) that are specified as levy payers.

 The levy can be used by an industry organisation to pay for readiness activities and/or build up a contingency fund for response activities.
 It can also be used to pay for minimum commitments.
 The industry organisation must consult with its sector members on the proposed details of the levy order.